SKIING

 Doesn't like to crash Not so afraid of crashing (Expects to crash a bit)

 There are a few reasons for this difference in mentality, 2 of the largest being age and equipment.
 Snowboarders are generally younger and just like most younger people are not so afraid and more willing to try crazier things.
+This is not as true as it was several years ago, since skiing is making a comeback with younger people, but snowboarders still tend to be younger rather than older.
 Then there is equipment, because a snowboarder has both of their feet attached to the snowboard it makes it a lot easier for them to throw their weight around than it is for a skier.
-This makes things like ollying and small tricks a lot easier to do on a snowboard, and also means that snowboarders can also perform small tricks and jumps off of very small lumps and features in a piste, or even on the flat.
+This makes things like ollying and small tricks a lot easier to do on a snowboard, and also means that snowboarders can perform small tricks and jumps off of very small lumps and features in a piste, or even on the flat.
 So what on skis might be a plain slow boring piste can still be a lot of fun on a snowboard.
-On a snowboard the fun is the actual snowboarding, it doesn't matter so much to them where they have been or what they saw, but what they did on the mountain.
-It's about what the turns felt like, how lent over the turns were, how many lumps they managed to jump off of, and how much they tested themselves.
-It's a completely different feeling to snowboard than to ski, and as soon as a snowboarder finds a piste that gives them the terrain they want, they are generally happy to stay there.
+Snowboarders tend to be more interested in the feeling of snowboarding rather than where they have been.
+It's a very different feeling to snowboard than to ski, and as soon as a snowboarder finds a piste that gives them the terrain they want, they are generally happy to stay there.

 This helps explain why skiers and snowboarders can get in each others ways from time to time, as skiers are always stopping where snowboarders are planning to jump or do small tricks, or getting in the way on flat areas where snowboarders need to keep their speed to get across (they don't have poles).
 Then snowboarders are always sitting in the snow at the top of lifts, or at the side of pistes if they need to stop.
 At the end of the day though as long as everyone sticks to the rules of the piste, there shouldn't be any problems.